evanlouie/assertate/README.md

 // a REST endpoint or some random JSON file, we would know absolutely nothing.
 // The data retrieved could be a list, an object, a number, a string, anything.
 //
-// With the `assertIsWizard` function we wrote, we can validate that:
+// With the `assertIs...` functions we wrote, we can validate that:
 //  - the data received is in fact an object
 //  - the object has the expected keys
-//  - the values of the keys conform to our expected domain logic
+//  - the values of the keys conform to our expected domain logic for Human,
+//    Magical, and Wizard
 ////////////////////////////////////////////////////////////////////////////////
 // Dr. Strange?
 He's magic!
 const stephenStrange: unknown = {